 Directions

 Preheat oven to 450°F (220°C) and place a rack in the middle.
-Line a baking sheet with parchment paper and lightly grease with olive oil.
+Line a baking sheet with parchment paper and grease liberally with olive oil.

 In a food processor rice the cauliflower.
 Transfer to a microwave dish and microwave on high for 8 minutes, until cooked.